 On cliff-tops above the beach to the north of the Santa Monica Pier, Palisades Park has great views out over the Pacific and along the coast.
 Here you'll find the Santa Monica Visitor Information Kiosk, and the curious Camera Obscura, which uses a rotating mirror to reflect what's going on outside onto a screen inside the darkened room.
 On a sunny day (and Santa Monica claims 340 sunny days a year) these images can actually seem more real than the reality.

-The Pier to Santa Monica is like the Eiffel Tower is to Paris, an iconic landmark.
+The Pier is to Santa Monica what the Eiffel Tower is to Paris, an iconic landmark.
 The Pier is almost as old as the Tower too, as it was built in 1909, just 20 years after the Tower was opened.
 In 1924 the La Monica Ballroom opened on the Pier, and in its day it was the biggest ballroom in the United States.
 That's no longer there but the Carousel is still going strong.
 That was built in 1916 and is now a National Historic Landmark.